kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

   We should update status, just like what we do when waiting for Pod to be ready.
   We should block the update process if the PVC is never compatible.

-- If the `volumeClaimTemplate` is updated again when the previous rollout is blocked, similar to [Pods](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#forced-rollback), user may need to manually deal with the blocking PVCs (update or delete them).
+- If the `volumeClaimTemplates` is updated again when the previous rollout is blocked, similar to [Pods](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#forced-rollback), user may need to manually deal with the blocking PVCs (update or delete them).